There is effectively a 3-stage process to follow in sponsoring foreign workers under the 482 scheme.

 So what this process will require from you:

-– Assistance to Global Enterprises Group in providing the information required for the above steps
+- Assistance to LH Global in providing the information required for the above steps

-For more information on this visa, please contact us, or see the appropriate page on the website of the Department of Immigration and Citizenship here:
+For more information on this visa, please contact us, or see the appropriate page on the website of the Department of Home Affairs here

 Other Related Corporate Migration Services.